Skrylas/MogIt-WotLK/README.md

 f.ex:  Cataclysm helm vs Cataclysm Headguard

 **My server has custom items, how do I add them?**
-I would recommend adding any custom items in: [MogIt-WotLK-Custom](https://github.com/Skrylas/MogIt-WotLK-Custom)
+You can create a custom module or a new item type under an existing module to store these.
-This is a blank secondary module that can be loaded separately without editing the base MogIt install.
+Another option is an extra module [MogIt-WotLK-Custom](https://github.com/Skrylas/MogIt-WotLK-Custom), which will load any items added to it to existing modules without needing to edit the base addon.
-Instructions and further details located there.
+Instructions on adding items and further details located there.